Black Friday sees fewer shoppers in stores as spending moves online

 Online sales on Thanksgiving Day alone jumped 17% to $4.1 billion in the United States, according to data from Salesforce.
 Global online revenue rose 24% to $20 billion.

-Companies including Walmart Inc, Target Corp, Costco Wholesale Corp and Best Buy Co Inc have bulked up their online presence, deliveries and fast in-store pickups to attract customers.
+Companies including Walmart Inc (WMT.N), Target Corp (TGT.N), Costco Wholesale Corp (COST.O) and Best Buy Co Inc (BBY.N) have bulked up their online presence, deliveries and fast in-store pickups to attract customers.

 While Black Friday still matters, its relevance is fading as the holiday shopping season now begins the week before Halloween and stretches to Christmas Eve with retailers offering deep discounts throughout the season.